Relational Sentence Embedding for Flexible Semantic Matching: Experiments on USEB Tasks

 Table~\ref{tab:5} shows the evaluation result on 4 USEB tasks.
 Among the benchmarking methods, we found that unsupervised approaches outperform supervised approaches in AskUbuntu and CQADupStack tasks.
 The unsupervised SimCSE and BM25 achieve the best result on AskUbuntu and CQADupStack, respectively.
 It shows the heterogeneous character of USEB task and the previous supervised methods do not generalize well to various domains.

 In contrast, RSE performs the best on 3 of the 4 tasks and achieves the best overall performance.
 The average result improves from 52.1 to 53.7 with BERT\textsubscript{\texttt{base}} model.
 For AskUbuntu and CQADupStack tasks, we find that the unsupervised SimCSE method achieves the best performance, even outperforming the supervised ones.
 RSE framework aligns with this finding that the best re-ranking and retrieval results are obtained by the similarity inferred from the `same-sent' ($r_6$) relation.
 The TwitterPara dataset is for identifying whether two sentences are paraphrased or not.
 In RSE, we find the `paraphrase' relation ($r_3$) trained on synthetic ParaNMT dataset works the best, which aligns with our intuition.
-Similarly, better performance is achieved with a larger pre-trained model as the initial checkpoint.

-In the USEB experiments, the RSE model can model multi-source relational sentence-pair data.
-The relational similarities can be leveraged and transferable to heterogeneous domains.
+Similarly, better performance is achieved with a larger pre-trained model as weight initialization.
+The USEB experiments verify the RSE's capability in modelling multi-source relational sentence-pair data.
+The relational-aware similarity scores can be flexibly applied to heterogeneous domain tasks.